Santa Barbara Restaurant Collective contributes to local economy | News Channel 3-12

 Now, he’s taken over as owner of Lighthouse Coffee which is doing very well.

-In total, he has 3 Mesa burgers and 4 Lighthouse coffee shops.
+In total, he has three Mesa burgers and four Lighthouse coffee shops.

 The result?
 A place for locals to gather and bond throughout the week.